The list of ingredients in your cosmetics products may seem long and hard to read.

 Parabens may cause skin reactions to those with inflamed skin, and some studies linked them affecting the endocrine system.
 [1,2,3]

 I recommend avoiding cosmetic creams with parabens.

 Mineral oil is a transparent and odourless oil that’s made from petroleum.
 This oil has no nutrients.
-It sits on top of the skin preventing moisture loss.
-Unlike petroleum-based mineral oils, plant-based oils are rich in minerals, vitamins and antioxidants that support and help the skin feeling balanced.
+It stays on top of the skin prevents moisture loss.
+Unlike petroleum-based mineral oils, plant-based oils are rich in minerals, vitamins and antioxidants that support and help the skin feel really soft and well moisturized.

 Check the label for “silicone-free” or scan the ingredients for anything that ends in –cone or -siloxane, this means silicone.

 Instead of mineral oil and siloxane, I recommend using natural plant-based oils like coconut oil, almond oil, olive oil, jojoba oil, apricot oil, shea butter and cocoa butter.

 Many of the artificial colours are made by using coal tar, petroleum and contaminated with heavy metals salts like arsenic and lead.

 This increase the risk of irritation, blocked pores, breakouts and sensitivity.